 Turn west on Market Street.

-Onion Valley is about 15 miles west of in downtown Independence, at an elevation of about 9,600 feet.
+Onion Valley is about 15 miles west of Independence, at an elevation of about 9,600 feet.

-The Robinson Basin trail begins at the east end of Onion Valley Campground, near Site #8.
+The Robinson Lake Trail begins at the east end of Onion Valley Campground, near Site #8.

 The road is usually open from May to November, depending on snow conditions.